BMW 7 Series (E65): Interior styling

 The E65 contained many departures from automotive interior design conventions.
 BMW removed the traditional console mounted gear selector, replacing it with a steering-column mounted stalk in favour of two cup holders.
 The e-brake is controlled using a button on the dashboard.
 The seat adjustment controls were moved from their traditional place on the side of the seat base to the inside of the raised central console, which drew some criticisms.

-Unlike most BMWs since 1975 (including the E65's predecessor and successor), the centre instrument panel is not angled towards the driver.
+Unlike most BMWs since 1975 (including the E65's predecessor and successor), the centre instrument panel is not angled toward the driver.

 Engines

 The V8 models were the first to use the then-new BMW N62 V8 engine, which was the world's first engine to use a continuously variable-length intake manifold.
 It was also BMW's first V8 engine to use variable valve lift (Valvetronic), replacing throttle butterflies for added response, efficiency and power.
-A system using traditional throttle butterflies was also present as a backup in case of faults in the valvetronic system.
+A system using traditional throttle butterflies was also present as a backup in case of faults in the Valvetronic system.